civican/legisinfo/42-1/bills/S-5/bill_text.md

 ### Section 52

-  **(1)** Subsection 42.1(1) of the Act is replaced by the following:

-### Section 42.1

-      **(1)** The Governor in Council shall not make a regulation concerning tobacco products under section 7, 14, 17, 33 or 42 unless the Minister has first laid the proposed regulation before the House of Commons.

-  **(2)** The portion of subsection 42.1(3) of the Act before paragraph (a) is replaced by the following:
+Section 42.1 of the Act is repealed.

-    **(3)** The Governor in Council may make a regulation concerning tobacco products under section 7, 14, 17, 33 or 42 only if

 ### Section 53

-The Act is amended by adding the following after section 42.1:
+The Act is amended by adding the following before Part VI:

 ### Section 42.2

-  **(1)** The Governor in Council may make regulations providing that this Act or any provision of this Act does not apply in respect of some or all of the vaping products regulated under the `Food and Drugs Act`.
+  **(1)** The Governor in Council may make regulations providing that this Act or any provision of this Act does not apply in respect of some or all of the vaping products that are regulated under the `Food and Drugs Act` or that contain a **controlled substance**, as defined in subsection 2(1) of the `Controlled Drugs and Substances Act`.

-  **(2)** For greater certainty, the regulations may distinguish between vaping products on the basis of type of authorization, including type of licence, issued under the `Food and Drugs Act`.
+  **(2)** For greater certainty, the regulations may distinguish between vaping products on the basis of type of authorization, including type of licence, issued under the `Food  and Drugs Act`, or on the basis of type of licence, permit, authorization or exemption issued or granted under the `Controlled Drugs and Substances Act`.

 ### Section 42.3